lzh-mb-mod/RTSCamera/README.md

   -
 ## Source Code

 Source code should be available within `source` folder in release of this mod.
-Or you can get it at [github.com](https://github.com/gediorios/RTSCamera).
+Or you can get it at [github.com](https://github.com/lkoinw/RTSCamera).

-## Contacts
+## Credits
-- My email:

-  - gediorios@gmail.com

-- Author of original:
+Thanks to Gediorios for initial support.

+Thanks to the author of original mod:

   - lizhenhuan1019@outlook.com